Chipik0/Luminary-Concept/README.md

 **In work**\
 Adding the ability to update the system inside Luminary 100%.\
 Adding a wallpaper changer function...
 100%.\
+Adding a viewing info about battery function...
+95%.\
 Fixing a lot of lags...\
 New boot animation\
 New Easter Egg